 The cuboid is a small bone that is located outside of the mid-foot.
 It is located right next to the heel bone where it is attached using strong ligaments.
 An injury to the soft tissues that support the bone can cause the cuboid bone to move out of position, which limits the movement of the joints surrounding the cuboid.

 There are three leading causes of the cuboid syndrome, these include:

-The repetitive strain of the foot: the peroneus longus muscle is located on the outside of the lower leg where it is attached to the outer part of the foot.
-When tension is experienced on this muscle from strenuous activities like ballet, running or jumping, excessive traction can cause sub-lux (partial misalignment) on this bone.
+- The repetitive strain of the foot: When tension is experienced through the foot muscles from strenuous activities like ballet, running or jumping, excessive traction can cause partial misalignment on this bone.
 When symptoms pile up over time, you may need to seek medical advice.

-Injury: this is the most common cause of the cuboid syndrome.
-The most common is an inversion sprain where the cuboid is forced outwards, and the foot and the heel bone are forced inwards.
+- Injury: this is the most common cause of the cuboid syndrome.
+The most common is an inversion sprain A.K.A “rolling your foot”.
 This damages the soft tissues supporting the bone in position.
 Pain at this point is normally intense.

 The most classic presentation of the cuboid syndrome is pain down the outside part of the foot which can be across the foot to the ankle and finally to the toes.
 Foot pain is worse when one walks on an uneven surface or when changing directions fast.
 It is also commonly experienced when hopping or jumping, and when one rests, the pain is suppressed.

 It gets difficult to walk since most patients will limp to avoid putting much pressure on the outer foot.